End-Us3r/nightmare-game/README.md

 # adventure game

-This code is an adventure game that allows the player to move between different locations and make choices that affect the outcome of the game.
-The game is started from the 'main' function, which outputs a welcome message and prompts the user to start the game.
-The player starts in the 'field' location, and can choose to move to the 'home' or 'forest' location.
-From 'home', the player can choose to move to the 'forest' location or retrieve a 'sword' item.
-From 'forest', the player can encounter a 'bear' event or move to the 'mountain' location.
-From 'mountain', the player can choose to move to the 'home' or 'cave' location.
-From 'cave', the game ends with a final message.
+Adventure Game Description:

+    Overview: The adventure game allows the player to navigate between various locations and make choices that influence the game's outcome.

+    Game Flow:
+        The game starts from the main function, displaying a welcome message and prompting the user to begin.
+        Initially, the player is situated in the field location.
+        From the field, the player can move to either home or forest.
+        From home, choices include moving to the forest or retrieving a sword item.
+        In the forest, players may encounter a bear event or proceed to the mountain.
+        At the mountain, options include returning home or entering the cave.
+        Upon entering the cave, the game concludes with a final message.

+    Code Elements:
-The code uses various functions to represent the different locations and events in the game, including 'field', 'home', 'forest', 'mountain', 'cave', and 'bearAttack'.
-The code also includes a boolean variable 'hasSword' that tracks whether the player has retrieved the sword item or not.
+        The game employs functions like 'field', 'home', 'forest', 'mountain', 'cave', and 'bearAttack' to represent different locations and events.
+        A boolean variable 'hasSword' tracks whether the player has acquired the sword item.

-The code uses the Sleep() function from the windows.h library to pause the output for a specified amount of time, creating a more immersive experience for the player.
-The code also uses the cin function to get input from the player, and includes error messages and recursion to ensure that the player inputs valid commands.
+        The Sleep() function from windows.h library is used to pause output, enhancing immersion.
+        User input is handled via cin, with error messages and recursion ensuring valid commands.